 When I’m not running this blog I have another job.
 I’m a service improvement and performance officer.
-I’m responsible for improving services organisations through analysing their procedures, policies and performance data and helping them to create better strategies, policies and procedures going forward.
+I’m responsible for helping to improve services in organisations through analysing their procedures, policies and performance data and helping them to create better strategies, policies and procedures going forward.
 The aim of this is to create better services for our customers, to save money and be more efficient.
 My very nature is to spot problems or potential problems and patterns and think of how they could be avoided or how we could improve.

 Trigger systems suck